tensorlayer/awesome-tensorlayer/readme.md

 ### 1.1 MNIST and CIFAR10

-TensorLayer has two types of models.
+TensorLayer can define models in two ways.
 Static model allows you to build model in a fluent way while dynamic model allows you to fully control the forward process.
 Please read this [DOCS](https://tensorlayer.readthedocs.io/en/latest/user/get_start_model.html#) before you start.